clj-commons/pretty/README.md

 Parts of Pretty can be used with [Babashka](https://book.babashka.org/#introduction), such as the `clj-commons.ansi` namespace; however, Babashka runs in an interpreter and its approach to exceptions is incompatible with JVM exceptions.

+## License

+The majority of this code is available under the terms of the Apache Software License 1.0; some portions are available under the terms of the Eclipse Public Licence 1.0.